sagarjoglekar/sagar-academic-website/content/authors/admin/_index.md

 I am a Reserch Scientist at Nokia Bell labs, Cambridge UK, working with the <a href="http://social-dynamics.net/team.html">social dynamics team</a>.
 <p>
-I am mainly interested in projects that deal with quantification of human processes from web scale data using methods from complex networks, machine learning and computer vision.
+I am mainly interested in projects that deal with quantification of human processes from web scale data using methods from complex networks, machine learning, and computer vision.
 <p>
-I was a King's India scholar at King's College London, where I worked on my Ph.D. in computer science at the <a href="https://www.kcl.ac.uk/nms/depts/informatics/index.aspx">Department of Informatics</a>, under the guidance of <a href="http://www.inf.kcl.ac.uk/staff/nrs/">Dr. Nishanth Sastry</a>.
+I was a King's India scholar at King's College London, where I worked on my <a href="files/PhD_theses_2020.pdf">Ph.D. in computer science </a> at the <a href="https://www.kcl.ac.uk/nms/depts/informatics/index.aspx">Department of Informatics</a>, under the guidance of <a href="http://www.inf.kcl.ac.uk/staff/nrs/">Dr. Nishanth Sastry</a>.
 <p>
 I have graduated with a Masters of Science (M.S.) degree from University of California at Santa Barbara - USA,  majoring in signals processing and networks, and a Bachelors of Engineering (B.Eng) from University of Pune - India, majoring in Electronics engineering .